-and four women.
-Remember that Leah

-only listed the
+The original version of this Eucharistic Prayer only listed the Patriarchs (men) from some of the early Old Testament stories.
+We know that God also honored the women of these stories, so we add them.
+You may note there are three men and four women.
+Remember that Leah and Rachel both had Jacob as a husband.
 Lord God of our Fathers and Mothers; God of Abraham, Isaac, and Jacob; God of Sarah, Rebecca, Leah, and Rachel.
 God and Father of our Lord Jesus Christ: Open our eyes to see your hand at work in the world about us.
 Deliver us from the presumption of coming to this Table for solace only, and not for strength; for pardon only, and not for renewal.
 Let the grace of this Holy Communion make us one body, one spirit in Christ, that we may worthily serve the world in his name.